|

 over 25 names in my cell phone book list, it didn't send to all.
 I will now send in 2 or 3 sections.
 I know this was

 a bit of an impersonal way of staying in touch, but with so little time, it was a great time saver.
+We also need to apologize to our beautiful grandchildren for not being able to come visit with you more or

 come to more of your events.
 Thank you Jenny & Jessica for understanding and bringing them to see us and sending pictures